Advice for Investors

 Do your own research

 There are a number of pertinent questions to ask a selling agent which we will get to, but it’s also important that you undertake your own independent research.
-Thankfully we live in the information age and it’s quite easy for anyone to get hold of valuable information to assist in their investment decisions.
+Thankfully we live in the information age with the best broadband internet and it’s quite easy for anyone to get hold of valuable information to assist in their investment decisions.

 It goes without saying that one of the most important decisions around investment is price.
 The price that you are willing to pay for the property and subsequently the return and yield you can expect from it.
 Property valuation and appraisal has a lot of different facets to it, but on a very basic level it comes down to the market – what is someone willing to pay for this property.
 With that in mind, the most important thing to look at is what other properties of a similar type and similar location have recently sold for.
 This should give you a reasonable indication of what the property should be worth at the moment.
 This should help you ascertain what you are willing to pay for it in within the frame of your own circumstances.